bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 ---
 classes: wide
 title:  "Sending Home Assistant logs to Graylog"
-date:   2022-03-28
+date:   2022-03-31
 categories: Tech
-tags: homeassistant graylog docker syslog
+tags: homeassistant graylog docker syslog gelf
 ---

 I recently installed Graylog and configured Home Assistant logs to be send to Graylog.
 Since I'm quite happy with this setup and couldn't find much about how to set it up I decided to write something down myself.